 Epoxy Flooring Protects Concrete In Wet Environments

 Epoxies are the perfect solution to protect concrete slabs in grow room facilities.
 Epoxy flooring systems provide a monolithic and seamless surface to help eliminate cracks, grout lines, and other areas where dirt and microbes can hide.
 Epoxies are durable, eco-friendly, and do not contain harsh solvents that the plants can absorb.
 Grow room floors need epoxy flooring that is an impervious and non-porous floor, to adequately isolate toxic materials on the surface for proper clean-up.

 Additionally, an epoxy flooring system should be installed with an integral floor-to-wall cove base for easier wash-down and sanitation.

-Optimally, the flooring system should include a urethane topcoat, due to benefits such as high tolerance for very moist conditions and thermal shock resistance, enabling the floor to be steam-cleaned.
+Optimally, the flooring system should include a urethane topcoat, due to its benefits such as high tolerance for very moist conditions and scratch resistance, enabling the floor to be steam-cleaned.